mouadziani/laravel-mercanet/README.md

     'normal_return_url' => env('MERCANET_NORMAL_RETURN_URL', 'https://example.com/payments/callback'),

     /**
-    * You can set the default locale that you need to be use in mercanet payment page
+    * You can set the default locale that you need to be used to translate the mercanet payment page
      * Allowed languages 'nl', 'fr', 'de', 'it', 'es', 'cy', 'en' */
     'language' => env('MERCANET_LOCALE', 'en'),